cvbate/NYCAirQuality/README.md

 ## Setup

-This project uses Google Cloud Console so if you are new to this platform.
-Cloud Console essentually creates a Virtual Linux bash sytem in which you can use to interact with the rest of console.
-Bash commands work the same as on your local machine, with a few extra commands, with VSCode Shell as the GUI interface.
-If you are familiar with Bash and VSCode(steep learning curve), it should make things easier.
+This project uses Google Cloud Console.
+Cloud Console essentially creates a cloud hosted virtual Linux sytem(bash) in which you can use to interact with the rest of console.
+This environment is separate from your local machine.
+Cloud Console uses a credit-based billing system with a trial available with $300 in free credits.
+Bash commands work the same as on your local machine, with VSCode Shell as the GUI interface.

-For Cloud Console however, there is a learning curve with quite a few steps required to get started including:
+Overview of steps to get started:

-1. Setting up your account(simple and intuative)
+1. Set up an account(simple and intuative)
-1. Creating a project
+1. Create a project
+1. Enable required APIs
-1. Connecting to GitHub
+1. Connect to GitHub
-    - Setting up triggers (allow for git pull)
+    - Set up triggers (allow for git pull)
-1. Setting up buckets to store exported data from GEE (optional)
+1. Set up buckets to store exported data from GEE (optional)
-1. Creating a postgres instance
+1. Create a Postgres instance
-    - creating a database
+    - create a database

-I belive I included all the APIs necesary in the instructions, however if not, google console should tell you if you dont have a required API enabled, and will direct you to the page where it can be enabled.
+I belive I included all the APIs necesary in the instructions, however if not, Google Console should tell you if you dont have a required API enabled, and will direct you to the page where it can be enabled.

 APIs Used in this project:
 ![Alt text](Imgs/Apis.png)

 ### Creating a Project and Connecting to GitHub <a name="introduction"></a>

-I wil be using Google Cloud Console for this project.
-There is a free trial available with $300 in free credits.
 First, you must create an account and connect your git repository.
 I followed the instructions from [this page to connect to my repository using Cloud Build](https://cloud.google.com/build/docs/automating-builds/github/connect-repo-github).
 I will also walk you through the process below:

 1. Create a Google Console account.
     I named it the same as my github repository, although I am not sure that is necessary.